django-roles-access/master/README.md

 Django Roles Access
 ===================

-Application for securing Django site view access by roles (*Django contrib Groups*).
+Application for securing access to views with roles (*Django contrib Groups*).

 ``django_roles_access`` is a Django app for securing access to views.
 It's